2024-2025 Course Catalog

 The Senior Experience in geosciences comprises two 3-unit courses (GEOS 580 and 620), typically offered in the spring term of the junior year and the winter term of the senior year respectively.

 The junior seminar (GEOS 580) helps students begin to acquire an “insider's view” of the geosciences.
 In the first part of the course, students explore the philosophical and historical underpinnings of the discipline and develop strategies for finding and reading technical literature.
-Then, working with at least one member of the geosciences faculty, each student identifies a substantive research question and designs a plan by which to investigate that question.
+Then, working with at least one member of the geosciences faculty, each student identifies a substantive project and designs a plan by which to accomplish the work.

-In the senior capstone (GEOS 620), students work with faculty mentors to carry out these research plans, sometimes building upon work that they conducted during summer research on campus, in the field, or through programs at other universities as well as independent study work.
-By the end of GEOS 620, each student presents their research results and analyses to the department as a whole.
-Some students opt to continue their capstone research throughout their senior year as an honors project.
+In the senior capstone (GEOS 620), students work with faculty mentors to carry out these projects, sometimes building upon work that they conducted during summer research on campus, in the field, or through programs at other universities as well as independent study work.
+By the end of GEOS 620, each student presents their results and analyses to the department as a whole.
+Some students opt to continue their capstone project throughout their senior year as an honors project.

 Required for the minor in geosciences